lucidrains/PaLM-rlhf-pytorch/README.md

 - [ ] add huggingface accelerate and test out wandb instrumentation
 - [ ] search literature to figure out what is the latest SOTA for PPO, assuming RL field is still making progress.
 - [ ] test the system using a pretrained sentiment network as reward model
+- [ ] write the memory in PPO to memmapped numpy file

 ## Appreciation